Remote-HWA/SideLine_Zynq/attack_setup/AES_setup/README.md

 | aes | <sample_min> <sample_max> <n_Trace> | Start AES SCA acquisition using DLL |
 | dll | <n_Sample> | Print current DLL value in decimal |

+# Save serial output and use it for SCA

+- Once the attack program is up and working, save the serial log using logging in Putty or File->log in teraterm.
+- Then start the AES SCA acquisition using the command AES -> ex: aes 0 100 100000
+- Once the acquisition has finished, use the python script available in [**AES_results**](https://github.com/Remote-HWA/SideLine/tree/master/attack_results/AES) to parse the file and conduct the CPA.
+Follow the guideline given in the README file associated to the script.